 When purchasing ICT equipment the school authority should also consider the provision of low energy equipment in the DCC.

-22. ICT INFRASTRUCTURE:
+23. ICT STRUCTURED CABLE SYSTEMS:

-The cabling for the primary ICT network shall be Category 6a.
+The cabling for the post primary ICT network shall be Category 6a.

 Fibre optic cables shall be provided between the Data Communications Centre (DCC) and any Intermediate Distribution Facility (IDF).